Walter Soboleff: Death

 Walter Soboleff died at his home in Juneau, Alaska, on May 22, 2011, at the age of 102, of complications from bone cancer and prostate cancer.
 His first wife, Genevieve, died in January 1986.
 He married his second wife, Tshimshian Stella Alice Atkinson, in 1999.
 Atkinson died in April 2008.

 Legacy and honors

 Alaska Governor Sean Parnell ordered that all state flags be lowered to half staff in Soboleff's honor.
 Hundreds of people, including Governor Parnell, attended Soboleff's memorial service at Centennial Hall in Juneau.
 The service was broadcast live on television throughout the state of Alaska.

 In May 2015, the Sealaska Heritage Institute opened the Walter Soboleff Building, a cultural and research center in downtown Juneau, Alaska.

 In 2016, Congress created the Alyce Spotted Bear and Walter Soboleff Commission on Native Children in his memory.

+In 2023, the General Assembly of the PCUSA apologized to Walter Soboleff, his family, clan, the former members of Memorial Presbyterian Church, the community as a whole, and made reparations.
+Bronwen Boswell, the clerk of the PCUSA, said: "The Presbyterian Church USA apologizes for the act of spiritual abuse committed by the Presbyterian Church's decision of closure, which was sadly aligned with nationwide racism toward Alaska Natives, Indigenous nations, Native Americans and other people of color."